Introduction to MySQL REGEXP

 select * from emp where E_Name REGEXP '[a-c]';

 Query 7 and 8 will give the same output.
-Query 7 picks those rows having characters specified within the ‘[..]’ under column E_Name.
-We have mentioned characters ‘a’, ‘b’ and ‘c’ within the square bracket.
+Query 7 picks rows with characters specified within the ‘[..]’ under column E_Name.
+We have mentioned characters ‘a, ‘b’, and ‘c’ within the square bracket.
 So the four rows will be selected to display.
-Here, make a note that the characters are to be mentioned ‘without’ comma operator inside the square brackets.
+Here, note that the characters should be mentioned ‘without’ comma operator inside the square brackets.

-Query 8 will pick those rows having characters specified within the range specified within the square bracket ‘[….]’.
-So those employee names which includes any characters ranging from ‘a’ to ‘c’ will be picked and displayed.
+Query 8 will pick those rows with characters within the range specified within the square bracket ‘[….]’.
+So those employee names, which include any characters ranging from ‘a’ to ‘c’, will be picked and displayed.

 select * from emp where Location REGEXP 'new|san';

 The query is to search for locations with either ‘new’ or ‘san’ in the word.
-And there we get three outputs which has either of the words mentioned within the quotes.
+And there, we get three outputs with either of the words mentioned within the quotes.

-One another operator generally used along with REGEXP is the number of characters in the word.
-Suppose we have to search for employee names with exact four characters, then we need to specify four instances of ‘.’ between the beginning and closing strings, which are ‘^’ and ‘$’ respectively.
+Another operator generally used along with REGEXP is the number of characters in the word.
+Suppose we have to search for employee names with the same four characters; then we need to specify four instances of ‘.’ between the beginning and closing strings, which are ‘^’ and ‘$’.

 Here let’s write the query to identify names with four characters.